moryachok/snippets/README.md

 Snippets repo

-Here I am saving some required bas scode snippets for different tools, frameworks etc...
+Here I am saving some required code snippets for different tools, frameworks etc...

 Each Folder called by name of tool descibed in it.